We recently pulled a survey and asked how much of our happiness is caused by our internal state of mind. The answer was 40%.

 There are all scenarios in which you can decide to either react negatively or positively.

 It turns out that if you give yourself a moment to think of the other person, their intentions, their situation, it is just as easy to be kind.

 Example 2: Finding happiness when dealing with illness

 When I was first told about this lung condition I was scared out of my mind and inconsolable for weeks.
 I had already beaten cancer twice and just when I thought I was out of the woods for good, the doctors found out that my lung function had decreased drastically and if it continues to decline, the prognosis wouldn't be optimistic.

-This is the situation that Sabrina from The Budding Optimist was in 3 years ago.
+This is the situation that Sabrina was in 3 years ago.
 This is a very different example of how happiness is a choice.
 The situation that Sabrina found herself in is much more difficult than what we discussed previously.

 I mean, being stuck in traffic or feeling annoyed at your partner don't really compare to the difficult situation that Sabrina was in.